zeenix/reveal.js/zbus-long.md

 What's the point then?

-even if derive macro provided
+Even if derive macro provided

 <br/>
 ```rust